 Camp lists over 16 different harnesses on their website, and the Supernova is the only women's specific design among them.
 While our first reaction is to be a little miffed that they don't offer us ladies any other options, at least the one they do offer is, in our opinion, outstanding.
-This harness is comfortable and lightweight, truly versatile, and delivers a new standard for an all-around harness.
+The Supernova is comfortable and lightweight, truly versatile, and delivers a new standard for an all-around harness.
 The waistbelt contours specifically to a woman's figure, and we even liked the colors (blue and green), which are a departure from the typical purples and pinks found on other women's harnesses.
 We tested this harness on steep sport routes and multi-pitch trad adventures, and it excelled in all conditions.
-Its closest competition were the Black Diamond Lotus and Arc'teryx AR-385a, and if you were mostly ice climbing we'd recommend either of those harnesses instead as they have four ice clipper slots (this harness only has two).
-Otherwise, the Camp Supernova is the harness for us and our new Editors' Choice pick.
-If you are looking to save a few dollars, then our Best Buy winner, the Black Diamond Primrose is also a good option and quite a bit cheaper.
+Its closest competition was the Arc'teryx AR-385a, and if you were mostly ice climbing, we'd recommend that harness instead as it has four ice clipper slots (this harness only has two).
+Otherwise, the Supernova is the harness for us and our new Editors' Choice pick.
+If you are looking to save a few dollars, then our Best Buy winner, the Black Diamond Momentum, is also a good option and quite a bit cheaper.

 Our Analysis and Test Results

-This harness, like most of Camp's, have their patented "No-Twist" belay loop.
+This harness, like most of Camp's, has their patented "No-Twist" belay loop.
 The belay loop has a slot sewn into it for your belay carabiner to go through, which prevents it from cross-loading when catching a fall.
-If the anti-crossloading carabiners out there drive you nuts, like the Magnetron Gridlock Carabiner, then you'll love this design feature.
-It also comes with a structurally integrated haul loop, as well as an additional clip in point above it for a chalk bag or rappel device.
-The one weird aspect of the design of this harness is that is closes on the right.
+If the anti-cross-loading carabiners out there drive you nuts, like the Magnetron Gridlock Carabiner, then you'll love this design feature.
+It also comes with a structurally integrated haul loop, as well as an additional clip-in point above it for a chalk bag or rappel device.
+The one weird aspect of the design of this harness is that it closes on the right.
 This takes a little getting used to when you've been closing your harness on the other side for the last 20 years!
 Other than that, its features make it an excellent choice for both sport and traditional climbing.

-The Camp Supernova costs $90, which is a little more expensive than many of the other models that we tested, however, you do truly get an all-around harness that can be used for every style of climbing, so in that sense it is a good value.
+The Supernova costs $90, which is a little more expensive than many of the other models that we tested.
+You do truly get an all-around harness that can be used for every style of climbing, so in that sense, it is a good value.
 The one concern we have with this harness is the durability of the material.
-One of our testers uses this model as her personal harness, and after six months has noticed substantial wear on her leg loops.
+One of our testers uses this model as her personal harness, and after a year of intense use, she noticed substantial wear on her leg loops.
 She did use this harness extensively in that time, and in Red Rock, which is known for being tough on soft goods.
-If you're mainly scraping your body up desert sandstone routes, you may want to consider another harness, although we are not sure than any material can actually hold up to those conditions.
+If you're mainly scraping your body up desert sandstone routes, you may want to consider another harness, although we are not sure that any material can actually hold up to those conditions!

 OutdoorGearLab Member Reviews